Model car: Scale sizes

 The scales of toy and model cars vary according to historical precedent, market demand and the need for detail.
 Many 'in house' models of real car companies are made by professional modelers in full size, or at very large scales like 1:4, 1:5, 3:8, or 1:10 to portray adequate features and proportions.
 For toys, many European pre-war cars and trucks were made to display with railroad layouts, making 1:87 (1 to 2 inches, or HO scale) or 1:43 (about 4 inches long, or O scale) common scales.
 Other companies made vehicles in variations around 1:40 to 1:50 scales.
-Some companies went smaller to appeal to the hands of smaller children (about 1:60 scale or about 3 inches), which improved profit margins in packaging more items per carton, and increasing profit per vehicle sold.
+Some companies went smaller to appeal to the hands of smaller children (about 1:64 scale or about 3 inches), which improved profit margins in packaging more items per carton, and increasing profit per vehicle sold.
 Others moved to larger scales from 1:43 toward 1:40, 1:38 or 1:35.
 Later, popular scales went even larger.
 In the United States, 1:25 (6 to 7 inches) became the staple size for plastic promotional models, while European manufacturers went to 1:24 or 1:18 (about 9 inches long).
 The larger 1:12 scale was occasionally seen and more rarely, 1:10 or 1:8.
 At the other extreme, some very tiny toys since the 1980s were fairly accurate down to about 1:120 (a little over an inch).

 Materials and markets

 Toys in the United States almost always were simpler castings of zinc alloy (zamak), pressed steel or plastic and often castings of only seven parts (a car body, four plastic wheels and two axles) – while more complex plastic and zamak models in Europe often had precision detail with more working features.
 This provides instruction on different regions of the world and their varied cultures, markets, labor and economies.

 Europe quickly developed niche marketing after World War II.
 The greater availability of labor there generally allowed the development of relatively complex toys to serve different markets in different countries.
-In the United States, thinner labor would not allow complex toys with opening doors, hoods, and complete interiors with all detail, so they were often single castings with few parts.
+In the United States, less labor availability would not allow for complex toys with opening doors, hoods, and complete interiors with all detail, so they were often single castings with few parts.
 Sophistication in America did come in the form of detailed (but simply cast) promotional models for automotive dealerships which preceded the appearance of automotive kits for assembly.